QAnon ‘poster boy’ for Capitol riot sent back to jail after violating court order to stay off Internet

-Jensen — wearing a black T-shirt emblazoned with a large “Q” and an eagle — came to Washington believing that members of Congress and Vice President Michael Pence were going to be arrested for opposing President Donald Trump’s effort to overturn the results of the 2020 election, U.S. District Judge Timothy J. Kelly said at a hearing Thursday.
+Jensen — wearing a black T-shirt emblazoned with a large “Q” and an eagle — came to Washington believing that members of Congress and Vice President Mike Pence were going to be arrested for opposing President Donald Trump’s effort to overturn the results of the 2020 election, U.S. District Judge Timothy J. Kelly said at a hearing Thursday.
+The judge was in D.C., and Jensen appeared from Des Moines via video link.

-“He was at the forefront of a mob deep inside the Capitol because he wanted a front row to see what would happen … He wanted to be part of a revolution,” Kelly said, citing Jensen’s own statements.
+“He was at the forefront of a mob deep inside the Capitol because he wanted a front row to see what would happen. … He wanted to be part of a revolution,” Kelly said, citing Jensen’s own statements.

 Kelly said it was a “close call” when he released Jensen from jail July 13.
-At the time, the judge said he believed the union laborer’s explanations that after serving behind bars since Jan.
-8, Jensen now recognized he had been deceived by “a pack of lies.”
+At the time, the judge said he believed the assertion by Jensen that after being behind bars since Jan.
+8, he recognized he had been deceived by “a pack of lies.”

 Capitol riot defendants’ lawyer apparently hospitalized with covid leaves clients without counsel, prosecutors say

-Jensen agreed to abide by a judge’s orders imposing conditions for his release, including not accessing the Internet or using Internet-capable devices, including cellphones.
-The court’s point was to separate Jensen from the far-right QAnon conspiracy theory, which the FBI has warned could encourage violence among some believers of its false founding claim that a cabal of Satan-worshipping “global elites” and “deep state” international child sex traffickers were engaged in plots to conduct a coup against Trump.
+Jensen agreed to abide by the judge’s order imposing conditions for his release, including not accessing the Internet or using Internet-capable devices, including cellphones.
+The court’s point was to separate Jensen from the far-right QAnon conspiracy theory, which the FBI has warned could encourage violence among some believers of its false foundational claim that a cabal of Satan-worshipping “global elites” and “deep state” international child-sex traffickers were engaged in plots to conduct a coup against Trump.

-But two weeks after Jensen’s release, a court supervision officer found him alone in his garage streaming news from a right-wing site to a WiFi-enabled iPhone, according to court filings, and prosecutors moved to revoke bail.
+But two weeks after Jensen’s release, a court supervision officer found him alone in his garage streaming news from a right-wing site to a WiFi-enabled iPhone, according to court filings, and prosecutors moved to revoke his bail.

-Jensen later admitted he also spent two days watching a “cyber symposium” held by pillow magnate Mike Lindell to perpetuate false claims the 2020 election was hacked.
+Jensen later admitted that he had also spent two days watching a “cyber symposium” held by pillow magnate Mike Lindell to perpetuate false claims that the 2020 election was hacked in favor of Joe Biden.

-On Thursday, Jensen’s defense lawyer Christopher M. Davis said at first glance it might seem “Orwellian” that a man in his garage could be sent back to jail for streaming the news, but Davis conceded that Jensen had violated the judge’s plain orders.
+On Thursday, Jensen’s defense lawyer, Christopher M. Davis, said that at first glance it might seem “Orwellian” that a man in his garage could be sent back to jail for streaming the news, but Davis conceded that Jensen had violated the judge’s plain orders.

-“We know why we’re here … Mr. Jensen knows he shouldn’t have done this,” Davis said.
+“We know why we’re here. … Mr. Jensen knows he shouldn’t have done this,” Davis said.

 “I do liken this to an addiction.
-Why else would anyone incarcerated in D.C.
-Jail for six months and just released do this? … I don’t have a good answer for this.
+Why else would anyone incarcerated in D.C. jail for six months and just released do this? … I don’t have a good answer for this.
 I don’t think he does either,” Davis said.

 Jensen has said he followed QAnon for four years, eventually spending most of his waking, nonworking hours pursuing it and becoming a “digital soldier” and “religious” adherent.